 W Austin

-Luxury and sustainability together.
-The W Austin is fully LEED certified, which means not only hotel operations, but building materials meet strict standards of sustainability.
-Among those: Energy Star-rated appliances and windows in the rooms, water saving faucets, and recycling bins in every room.
-They also strive to compost food waste and eliminate single-serve packaging in the on-site restaurant, Trace.
+Luxury and sustainability together at the W Austin.
+This hotel is fully LEED certified, which means not only hotel operations, but building materials meet strict standards of sustainability.
+Among those: Energy Star-rated appliances and windows in the rooms, water-saving faucets, and recycling bins in every room.

 Take a Hike